-This gives rise to a full simulation strategy: (1) run the non-black-box simulator.
-If no abort occurs, simulation succeeds.
-Otherwise, (2) simulate an abort.
-Some care has to be taken to make sure that the expected running time of the simulator is polynomial.
-This is done using standard techniques \cite{goldreich1996construct} for estimating the probability of abort.
+This gives rise to a combined simulator $\zkS_{\mathrm{comb}}$, which flips a random coin $b\gets \set{\mathrm{na},\mathrm{aa}}$ to predict whether an abort will occur, and then runs $\zkS_{b}$.
+The combined simulator $\zkS_{\mathrm{comb}}$ succeeds if it guessed correctly, which occurs with probability (negligibly close to) half.

+\omri{Changed the following paragraph.
+Previous version in comment in code.} \nir{looks good, slightly edited} \paragraph{Applying Watrous' Quantum Rewinding Lemma.} The above is reminiscent of the simulation strategy in classical 3-message zero-knowledge protocols (with a large soundness error), such as the GMW 3-coloring protocol \cite{GoldreichMW87}.
+In these protocols, for each possible verifier challenge $\beta$ there exists a non-rewinding simulator $\zkS_\beta$, and the combined simulator $\zkS_{\mathrm{comb}}$ tries to guess the challenge $\beta$ and apply the corresponding simulator.
+Similarly to the combined simulator in our protocol, the verifier's choice of challenge $\beta$ is (computationally) independent of $\zkS_{\mathrm{comb}}$'s guess, and thus the simulator $\zkS_{\mathrm{comb}}$ succeeds in simulating with some fixed noticeable probability (specifically $2^{-|\beta|}$).